ilucin/jquery-http/Readme.md

 ```

 ### URL creation helper
-Sometimes you only need to generate URL for a request and you want to use the same configuration you defined earlier.
+Sometimes you only need to generate URL for a request and you want to reuse the same configuration you defined earlier.
+For example, in Backbone, if you want to use integrated Backbone.sync mechanism that's performing http requests for your models and collections.

 ```javascript
 http.url({